Adam Joan

-Adam Joan is a 2017 Indian Malayalam-language action thriller film written and directed by Jinu V. Abraham, produced by Jairaj Motion Pictures and B Cinemas, and distributed by Renji Panicker Entertainment.
-It stars Prithviraj Sukumaran in the title role alongside an ensemble cast, including Mishti Chakravarty, Narain, Rahul Madhav, Bhavana, Lena, Maniyanpilla Raju, Jaya Menon, and Madhusudhan Rao.
+Adam Joan is a 2017 Indian Malayalam-language romantic thriller film written and directed by Jinu V. Abraham, produced by Jairaj Motion Pictures and B Cinemas, and distributed by Renji Panicker Entertainment.
+It stars Prithviraj Sukumaran in the title role alongside Mishti Chakravarty, Narain, Rahul Madhav, Bhavana, Lena, Maniyanpilla Raju, Jaya Menon, and Madhusudhan Rao.
 It was shot in Scotland and Kerala.
-Adam Joan was released in India on 1 September 2017 and was a major commercial success.
+Adam Joan was released on 1 September 2017 and was a major commercial success.